-About the Tempering roll
+About the Tempering Roll

-The Bobcat machine has six extruders.
+The NAIB Line 5 machine has six extruders.
 The Extruders feed and melt solid pellets with heat and pressure.
 The resultant polymer will extrude into the dies from the feed pipes and feedblock with layer multiplier.

-The extrudate is cooled, annealed and stretched through a series of tempering rolls.
-The temperature of tempering roll is controlled by water tempering unit.
+The extrudate is cooled, annealed, and stretched through the Tempering Roll unit, a series of tempering rolls.
+The temperature of each tempering roll is controlled by water.

-The tempering roll unit consists of:
+The Tempering Roll unit consists of:

 Two sets of three tempering rolls : Back side (Top back, Middle back, Bottom back) Tempering rolls and Front side (Top front, Middle front, Bottom front) Tempering rolls